 available in Annexure 8 to the Board''s report and in the Environment

 absorption, foreign exchange earnings and outgo

-The particulars as prescribed under Sub-section (3)(m) of Section 134
+The particulars as prescribed under sub-section (3)(m) of Section 134

 of the Companies Act, 2013, read with the Companies (Accounts) Rules,

 2014, are enclosed as Annexure 8 to the Board''s report.

 Business Responsibility Report

-mandated inclusion of the Business Responsibility Report (BRR) as part
+2015 (''Regulations'') mandates inclusion of the Business Responsibility

-Electronic copies of the Annual Report 2014-15 and Notice of the 34th
+Electronic copies of the Annual Report 2015-16 and Notice of the 35th

 Annual General Meeting are sent to all members whose email addresses